Postdoctoral Fellows

 Dante Rogers, Ph.D.
 Student

-Dante Rogers is a doctoral student in the Clinical Psychology, specializing in Child and Adolescent Psychology and Neuropsychology.
+Dante Rogers is a doctoral student in Clinical Psychology, specializing in Child and Adolescent Psychology and Neuropsychology.

 Over the past four years, Dante has gained extensive experience working with pediatric populations affected by a variety of neurodevelopmental and rare genetic disorders.
 During his undergraduate studies at the University of Minnesota Twin Cities, he engaged in diverse research projects spanning clinical and experimental pharmacology, psychology, and neuroscience.
 He also participated in prestigious programs like the McNair Scholars and Pathways to Research Program.
 Before joining the NDL, Dante was selected for the highly competitive Minnesota Inclusive Neuroscience Development Scholars (MINDS) Program, a two-year post-baccalaureate program.
 Under the mentorship of Dr. Rene Pierpont in the Minnesota Investigators of Neurodevelopmental Disabilities Laboratory, he focused on studying rare genetic disorders in children.
-Concurrently, he worked with Dr. Jed Elison in the Cognition and Neurodevelopmental Studies Lab, investigating early developmental processes that influence individual differences in social communication during infancy and toddlerhood, particularly in relation to autism spectrum disorder.
+Concurrently, he worked with Dr. Jed Elison in the Cognition and Neurodevelopmental Studies Lab, investigating early developmental processes that influence individual differences in social communication during infancy and toddlerhood, particularly in relation to autism.

 Dante’s research interests center on exploring the neuropsychological, neurological, and genetic correlates of neurodevelopmental disorders in pediatric populations.
 His goal is to stratify clinically homogeneous subgroups, delineate underlying mechanisms mediating long-term development, and improve targeted interventions to enhance quality of life outcomes.